nadeemlab/CIR/README.md

 Step 4: Test the trained model. `python test.py`

 ### Data preprocessing
-Pre-processed data will be save at the dataset directory.
+Pre-processed data will be saved at the dataset directory.

 Step 2.0: Generate nrrd files using LungCancerScreeningRadiomics
 - Lung nodule spiculation data can be generated from the scratch using [LungCancerScreeninigRadiomics](https://github.com/taznux/LungCancerScreeningRadiomics) for LIDC-IDRI and LUNGx dataset.